 In this article, we'll look at the details of Idaho's dram shop and social host liability, including situations that may give rise to a dram shop or social host claim after an alcohol-related accident.

 Here is an example of Idaho's dram shop law in action.
 Suppose that on her way home from work, Dana stops at Tara's Tavern for a few drinks.
-Although she gradually becomes disoriented, slurs her speech, and has trouble staying on her bar stool, the bartender continues to serve Dana alcohol.
+Although she gradually becomes disoriented, slurs her speech, and has trouble staying on her barstool, the bartender continues to serve Dana alcohol.
 Finally, Dana stumbles out of the bar and tries to drive home.
 Halfway to her house, she hits Pamela, a pedestrian, in a crosswalk, injuring her.

+Here is an example of Idaho's social host liability in action.
 Suppose that, at a backyard barbecue hosted by her neighbor Helen, Minnie, a 19-year-old, accepts several drinks from her hostess.
 While dancing on the back deck with a drink in her hand, Minnie stumbles into Peter, knocking him off the edge of the deck and causing injuries.

-For the kinds of injury cases we've discussed here, personal injury damages may be available to compensate for a range of losses, including medical and hospital bills, lost wages due to time away from work, the lost value of household services or childcare the injured person would otherwise have performed, costs for property damage, and pain and suffering.
+For the kinds of injury cases we've discussed here, personal injury damages might be available to compensate for a range of losses, including medical and hospital bills, lost wages due to time away from work, the lost value of household services or childcare the injured person would otherwise have performed, costs for property damage, and pain and suffering.